-Economic geographers study the way products are produced and distributed in markets, and how wealth is distributed different regions.
+Economic geographers study the way products are produced and distributed in markets, and how wealth is distributed in different regions.

 Medical geographers study the patterns of how diseases spread.
 This field includes pandemics, epidemics, common illnesses, general health care, and death.

-Political geographers investigate the organization of political structures and functions, such as borders and voting systems.
+Political geographers investigate the organization of political structures and functions such as borders and voting systems.

 Transportation geographers research existing public and private transportation networks and consider how to improve them.

 Settlement geographers examine the environment where people live and how it changes over time and space.